awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The token used to authenticate access to the specified Salesforce IoT input stream\.
 The token is available from the Salesforce IoT platform when you create an input stream\.
 For more information, see the Salesforce IoT documentation\.

 **Note**
-These parameters do not support substitution\.
+These parameters do not support substitution templates\.

 The following JSON example shows how to create an AWS IoT rule with a `salesforce` action: